 When African-American travelers wanted to drive across the U.S. in the Jim Crow era, they consulted a guidebook specially made and marketed to the growing Black middle class.
 The Negro Motorist Green Book, published between 1936 and 1966, told them where it was safe to stop for gas, where to eat and where to sleep, where they wouldn’t be refused service because of racial discrimination.
 “Vacation without aggravation” reads one volume’s cover.

-Over half a century later, Palo Alto artist Jonathan Calm revisits the sites listed in the Green Book, photographing them in black and white as part of a growing archive, and exploring the myth of the road trip as a quintessential American freedom.
+Over half a century later, Palo Alto artist and Stanford University Assistant Professor of Photography Jonathan Calm revisits the sites listed in the Green Book, photographing them in black and white as part of a growing archive, and exploring the myth of the road trip as a quintessential American freedom.

 “There were definitely more dangerous times to be a black motorist,” Calm says, “even though it doesn’t feel like that today.”
 He is acutely aware of the number of Black men and women who have been pulled from their cars and become victims of police violence.
 In his series Travel is Fatal to Prejudice, Calm superimposes a target symbol on aerial views of cities; names like Sandra Bland and Philando Castille run across the bottom of each print.